WEHI-SODA-Hub/sp_celltype_apply/README.md

   --decoder DECODER, -d DECODER
                         Path to decoder JSON file.
 Used to match predicted values to their cell names --images-file IMAGES_FILE, -f IMAGES_FILE
-                        Path to images and coordinate columns CSV file.
+                        Path to images and coordinate columns file (.csv or .parquet).
 Used when converting predicted results back to QuPath-compatible format.
+  --validation-file VALIDATION_FILE, -v VALIDATION_FILE
+                        Path to preprocessed input data used to train the XGBoost model (.csv or .parquet).
+This is used to validate the input data.
   --output-path OUTPUT_PATH, -o OUTPUT_PATH
                         Path to directory to store output files.
   --threshold THRESHOLD, -t THRESHOLD
                         idk what this does yet

+Note: The script automatically detects input file format (.csv or .parquet) by extension.
+      Output results are always saved as CSV for QuPath compatibility.
 ```

 ### Example Usage